Federal Building & U.S. Courthouse, Port Huron

 Port Huron, MI 48060

-The latest GSA/Gallup Tenant Satisfaction Survey, conducted in spring 2012, indicated 100% of tenants are more than satisfied (rating of four or above on a five-point scale) with the building and GSA's services.
+The latest GSA Tenant Satisfaction Survey (spring 2012) indicated 100% of tenants are "more than satisfied" (rating of four or above on a five-point scale) with the building and GSA's services.

 Property Manager: Steve Ernest

-Building Hours and Access The building is open Monday through Friday from 7:00 a.m. to 4:30 p.m. (except federal holidays).
+Building Hours and Access The building is open 7:00 a.m. to 4:30 p.m., Monday through Friday (except federal holidays).
 The main entrance is on Water Street, but a ramp is also available on the east side of the building.
 All visitors must submit to security screening and present a valid identity card, such as a state driver's license or Federal ID, before entering the building.
-Cell phones, cameras and recording devices are prohibited.
+Cell phones, cameras, and recording devices are prohibited.

 Building Amenities The Blue Water Federal Credit Union is located on the first floor.
 The hours of operation are Monday through Thursday 9 a.m. to 4:30 p.m. and Fridays 8 a.m. to 4:30 p.m.

-History and Architectural Features Designed by Alfred B. Mullett, best known for designing the San Francisco Mint, this 44,397 square foot facility was constructed at an original cost of $200,000 to house the U.S. Post Office, U.S. Customs and the courts.
+History and Architectural Features Designed by Alfred B. Mullett, best known for designing the San Francisco Mint, this 44,397 square foot facility was constructed at an original cost of $200,000 to house the U.S. Post Office, Customs, and the Courts.
 Its unique features include an octagonal cupola and simplified Corinthian capitals, characteristic of the Renaissance and Greek Revival styles.
 It originally featured gas chandeliers and 17 Vermont red marble fireplaces.